-So many work-related tasks that used to rely on paper usage and exchange can now be done with apps.
-Slack is a great tool for team-communication and file sharing.
+So many business-related tasks that used to rely on paper usage and exchange can now be done with apps.
+For instance, Slack is a great tool for team-communication and file sharing.
 Evernote is awesome for organization, idea dissemination, and note-taking.
 Asana makes collaboration and project management easy, tidy, and electronic.
 Google docs is an effective way to collaborate on documents and spreadsheets without the need for printing and paper.

 3. Print on Both Sides

-As an environmentally-conscious employer, take a moment to write down guidelines for two-sided printing.
-Specify which documents should be printed only on one side, and which can utilize both sides.
+As an environmentally conscious employer, take a moment to write down guidelines for two-sided printing.
+Specify which documents should be printed only on one side and which can utilize both sides.
 This eliminates confusion in employees and gives them an easy route to reducing paper waste.

 4. Set up Direct Deposit